The Cost of Garlic

 Important things to consider

-Recent studies have found that the use of garlic in the diet is associated with a possible decrease in the incidence of stomach cancer.
+Recent studies have found that the use of garlic in the diet has many health benefits and is associated with a possible decrease in the incidence of stomach cancer.
 Garlic is an excellent source of minerals and vitamins that are essential for optimal health.

 Garlic is one of the richest sources of potassium, iron, calcium, magnesium, manganese, zinc, and selenium.
 With only 100 g of garlic, we can get 95% of the daily requirement of vitamin B-6 (pyridoxine), 39% of vitamin C, 33% of copper, 21% of iron, 18% of calcium, 26% of selenium, and 73 % manganese while it contains no cholesterol at all.
 Contains approx. 150 calories per 100 grams.

-In the store, we can find several types of garlic, such as whole bulbs, and dried cloves, in the form of powder or paste.
+In the store, we can find a wide range of garlic, such as whole bulbs, and dried cloves, in the form of powder or paste.

 Dried bulbs can be stored at room temperature, and placed in a cool dark environment away from moisture if they are to remain in good condition for several weeks.